SuspiciousDuck/discord-music-bot/README.md

 # My music bot for Discord
 This is a passion project that I've made because most popular music bots don't support playing through link.
-This bot contains a handful of features that I find useful which include but are not limited to:
+This bot contains a handful of features that I find useful which include but are not limited to: <br />
 *Link playability <br />
 *Youtube search <br />
 *Playlist support <br />